 They are not hair stylists.
 They don’t aim for a person’s hair.
 And bats are excellent fliers.
 They may swoop close to a person’s face, but if you don’t thrash about, they won’t fly into you.

-The bats that live in Alabama eat insects.
+The bats that live in Florida eat insects, nectar, and fruit.
 They don’t suck blood.
 (The common vampire bat, found in the tropics and sub-tropics, does feed on blood—from livestock, mostly—but it will bite people.)

 Bats don’t chew holes in buildings.